When Is Your First Mortgage Payment Due?

 Making your mortgage payment is easier than ever.
 No longer do you need to write a check and mail it a week early so it gets to the lender on time.
 You can make your payments online or your lender may have an app, like the Rocket Mortgage® app for IOS and Android.

 With your chosen payment method, you can make a one-time payment or sign up for auto-pay.
-With auto-pay, your payment will automatically be withdrawn from your account every month, eliminating the risk of a late payment.
+With auto-pay, your payment will automatically be withdrawn from your account every month, eliminating the risk of a late mortgage payment.

 Know that if you try to make a large payment to pay off your mortgage early, some mortgage lenders charge a prepayment penalty.
 This is because they want you to pay your loan off over time so they can collect interest.
 These penalties can vary from lender-to-lender and can really add up.
 Rocket Mortgage does not charge prepayment fees.